b-star-fellowship/b-star-fellowship.github.io/jobs.md

 ## Applying (1-2 weeks)
 ### 1. Gameplan
- - Applying for jobs is a sport; play some friendly games before the championship.
+ - Applying for jobs is a sport; you need to stretch and warmup before the game.
 Pick a batch of 3-5 companies that are low priority to apply to as your warmup.

  - Then, pick a second batch of companies that includes 1 or 2 of your high priority companies (and some low priority ones), which you'll apply to 1 week later.